inimodo/FCAuth/client/README.md

 **PLEASE NOTE: Do not use fcAuth without SSL certificate because of the major security risk.
 USE AT YOUR OWN RISK!**

-## Configuration
-Before you build look up the settings.js file for the settings.

 ## URI Prams
 fcAuth gets the redirection URL via the 'url' get parameter and returns the token via the 'token' get parameter. eg.: